-- Promotion of the newly published K-12 Computer Science Framework developed by Association for Computing Machinery, Code.org, Computer Science Teachers Association, Cyber Innovation Center, and National Math and Science Initiative in collaboration with states, districts, and the computer science education community.
+- Promotion of the K-12 Computer Science Framework developed by Association for Computing Machinery, Code.org, Computer Science Teachers Association, Cyber Innovation Center, and National Math and Science Initiative in collaboration with states, school districts, and the computer science education community.

-- Career and Technical Education (CTE) programs that advance the knowledge and skills necessary for college and career readiness and success in high-demand technical career pathways.
+- Apprenticeships and Career and Technical Education (CTE) programs that advance the knowledge and skills necessary for college and career readiness and success in high-demand technical career pathways.

-- Policies and programs that focus on engaging and providing opportunities for female and minority students in STEM and computer science.
+- Policies and programs that focus on engaging and providing opportunities for female and minority students and workers in STEM and computer science.

 - Policies that encourage the use of digital content and technology, including access to high-speed wireless broadband and connectivity in the classroom, to provide individualized learning experiences, improve educational outcomes, and teach valuable workforce skills.

-- Working with legislators to ensure that student data is protected, while also providing parents, teachers, and students the ability to access educational tools to promote innovation and technology in the classroom.
+- Ensuring that student data is protected, while also providing parents, teachers, and students the ability to access educational tools to promote innovation and technology in the classroom.

 - Policies and programs that increase internet adoption at home and digital literacy so that students can complete their assignments and so individuals of all ages can access online training for skilled jobs.